Title - Alternative

-bmptrains, stormwater, water quality, FDEP, FDOT, SJRWMD, SWFWMD, SFWMD
+bmptrains, computer program, assessment, stormwater, water quality, FDEP, FDOT, SJRWMD, SWFWMD, SFWMD, State of Florida

 The program preserves the methodologies used to assess average annual effectiveness as currently used by consultants and professional within the State of Florida.
 The program has been reviewed by State agencies as well as consultants.
 The reviewers include staff from the Florida Department of Transportation, Florida Department of Environmental Protection, Water Management Districts, and local agencies.
 Where there is doubt as to model parameters (input data), the option for user inputs has been preserved.

 It is understood that BMP Trains 2020 reflects current (December 1, 2021) state-of-the art methods that are used to determine average annual effectiveness of stormwater best management practices (BMPs).
 The authors appreciate the input from all of the reviewers and are committed to making changes as the science and engineering changes are approved by reviewing agencies.

 South Florida Water Management District

 Northwest Florida Water Management District

 Department of Civil, Environmental and Construction Engineering at UCF

 Stormwater Management Academy at UCF

 Professional stormwater individuals at many additional consulting engineering companies.